-This section studies the performance of GOR in terms of the EOT and we derive an upper bound of EOT.
+This section studies the performance of GOR in terms of the EOT.
+We derive an upper bound of EOT and indicate that the EOT gain becomes marginal when more forwarding candidates are involved.

-3.1 Upper Bound of EOT
+3.1 Upper bound of EOT

 Lemma 1 introduces an upper bound of EOT as follows: